nervosnetwork/docs.nervos.org/website/docs/basics/glossary.md

 - Lock Script - Used to control ownership and access to a Cell.
 - Type Script - Used to control how a Cell is used in a transaction.

-A Script is a binary executable in the ELF format for the RISC-V architecture.
+A script is a binary executable in the ELF format for the RISC-V architecture, a program that runs on the CKB-VM.

 #### See Also
 - [CKB-VM](#risc-v)